overhangio/tutor/docs/tutorials/theming.rst

 Installing a custom theme
 -------------------------

-Comprehensive theming is enabled by default, but only the default theme is compiled. `Indigo <https://github.com/overhangio/indigo>`__ is a better, ready-to-run theme which you can start using today.
+Comprehensive theming is enabled by default, but only the default theme is compiled. `Indigo <https://github.com/overhangio/indigo>`__ is a better, ready-to-run theme that you can start using today.

 To compile your own theme, add it to the ``env/build/openedx/themes/`` folder::